Brazilian Orchid Cattleya

 - Leaf Description:

-- Leaves emerge from pseudobulbs, one to six leaves per bulb.
-They are thick, waxy, and leathery, ranging from 4"-15" in length and 3" wide.
+- Leaves emerge from pseudobulbs, one to two leaves per bulb.
+They are thick, waxy, and leathery, ranging from 4 to 15 inches in length and 3 inches wide.
 The venation is parallel and the midveins are deeply impressed.

 -